-Finding: 2020-004 Contact Person: Zach Ollis, Town Manager, manager@tryonnc.gov Corrective Action: In the future, the Town will work with its new accountant and NC Local Government Commission to design a way to properly reduce state compliance risk and will develop a written policy for outlining procedures for preaudit requirements (which will also address preauditing obligations that will be incurred by electronic payments).
-Proposed Completion Date: December 31, 2021 Finding: 2020-005 Contact Person: Zach Ollis, Town Manager, manager@tryonnc.gov Corrective Action: The Town will liquidate its equity investments as soon as possible.
-Proposed Completion Date: December 31, 2021 Finding: 2020-006 Contact Person: Zach Ollis, Town Manager, manager@tryonnc.gov Corrective Action: In the future, the Town will amend their budget for any expenditures in excess of the appropriated budget amount.
-Proposed Completion Date: December 31, 2021
+Corrective Action: In the future, the Town will work with its new accountant and NC Local Government Commission to design a way to properly reduce state compliance risk and will develop a written policy for outlining procedures for preaudit requirements (which will also address preauditing obligations that will be incurred by electronic payments).

+Corrective Action: The Town liquidated investment accounts on 9/28/21.
+The check was received 10/20/21 for an amount of \$30,156.29.

+Corrective Action: In the future, the Town will amend their budget for any expenditures in excess of the appropriated budget amount.